 Victor P Taffa

-Crime Prevention Minister Andrew McIntosh made the landmark announcement in Chapel Street today, fulfilling a key Coalition election promise.
+Crime Prevention Minister Andrew McIntosh made the $245,000 announcement in Glenferrie Road this morning.

-In this term of government, $39 Million has been allocated to fund lighting, improve urban design, CCTV infrastructure, graffiti removal projects and programs to prevent violence against women and children.
+In this term of government, $39 Million has been allocated to fund lighting, improved urban design, CCTV infrastructure, graffiti removal projects and programs to prevent violence against women and children.